score-spec/docs/content/en/docs/How to/create-a-score-implementation.md

 - **2:** The implementation **must** validate the files according to the Score specification JSON schema.
 This validation should take place _after_ applying any additional overrides or defaults.
   - **2.1:** The implementation **should** apply implementation-specific validation to ensure that workloads abide by platform-specific or implementation-specific limitations.
 Report any errors clearly to the user.
 For example, some platforms don't support mounted `containers.*.files` and have no choice but to reject Score workloads that use these attributes.
 - **3:** Command line implementations **should** support the following:
   - **3.1:** Implement an `init` subcommand to initialize any local state in the project directory.
 This isn't required if the implementation requires no local state.
 The `init` subcommand should generate a sample Score file if one doesn't exist.
+See [Local state]({{< relref "/docs/score-implementation/local-state" >}}) for how the default implementations use this directory.
   - **3.2:** Implement a `generate` subcommand for accepting Score files and their configuration from the user, provisioning resources, and converting to the final manifests.
 Running the `generate` subcommand must be additive and idempotent.

 ### Resource provisioning